Karen and John are two mid-century modern architecture enthusiasts.

 By the time we purchased our Eichler Home, we had done a lot of research on Joseph Eichler and the communities and homes he built.
 We knew we wanted to part of that community and were up for the challenge to take on an Eichler home that wasn’t in original, nor perfect state, to preserve and modernize over time to get it back closer to its original design.

-What are the 3 biggest challenges living in an Eichler Home?
-And the 3 biggest advantages?
+What are the three biggest advantages and disadvantages of living in an Eichler Home?

 1. Akin to owning a classic vintage car, you can’t just put any new part on it, but need to do extensive research to make sure updates will be in line with the original design.
 Same goes for owning and restoring a Mid-century Modern home – often materials are harder to obtain, but worth the effort, to make sure the house stays close to its roots